WSU-cshimizu/ceg4110-group-project-chimera/deliverables/Requirement and Design Specficiaton/reqs.md

 _As an admin user, I want to have special access to manage user reports, so that I ensure accurate and relevant information._

+### 5.1 Admin Access to Manage Reports

-&emsp;**5.1.1** The system must allow admins to delete/remove reports from the list of viewable reports.
+&emsp;**5.1.1** The system must allow admins to delete or remove reports from the list of viewable reports.
-&emsp;**5.1.2** Deleted reports will not remove the report from a database but will replace the reports with nulls.
+&emsp;**5.1.2** Deleted reports will not remove the report from a database but be nullified, replacing their contents with null values.
 &emsp;**5.1.3** Nullified reports will not contribute to the comparison analysis tools.
 &emsp;**5.1.4** Nullified reports will be hidden from view of all users other than admins.
 &emsp;**5.1.5** Nullified reports will be fully nulled other than the report ID.